wp-plugins/postman-smtp/readme.txt

 = Features =
 * Send mail to any host just like the 'Big Five' WordPress SMTP plugins
 * Send mail to Gmail, Hotmail or Yahoo Mail using traditional auth or OAuth 2.0
-* Blocked ports?
-No problem!
-Send your Gmail through the HTTPS port (443) with the [Postman Gmail Extension](https://wordpress.org/plugins/postman-gmail-extension/)
+* Blocked ports are no problem!
+Install the [Postman Gmail Extension](https://wordpress.org/plugins/postman-gmail-extension/) to tunnel your Gmail through the HTTPS port
 * Easy to use Setup Wizard takes the guesswork out of configuring email
 * Fire-and-forget: Mail delivery continues even if your password changes
 * Integrated TCP Port Tester for troubleshooting connectivity issues due to firewalls